-Today, there are a large variety of new customer loyalty programs.
-Digital and ecommerce tools have made it easier than ever for businesses to create and manage these programs, but creating a quality loyalty program is not as easy.
-Yes, a store can create a program that offers points or deals to customers that regularly purchase, but the question remains — is the loyalty program serving its true purpose of engaging customers and giving them a reason to keep coming back?
+Ecommerce tools have made it easier than ever for businesses to create and manage loyalty programs.
+But creating a quality loyalty program is not as easy.
+Sure, a store can create a program that offers points or deals to frequent customers, but the question remains — is the loyalty program serving its true purpose?
+That is, does it engage customers and give them a reason to keep coming back?

-According to the 2017 COLLOQUY Loyalty Census, the average American household is enrolled in 29 separate loyalty programs, yet they only actively participate in about 12.
-Consumers have more choices than ever, so creating a loyalty program that actually engages and incentivizes each individual to return is critical.
+According to the COLLOQUY Loyalty Census, the average American household is enrolled in 29 separate loyalty programs — yet they only actively participate in about 12.
+With more choices than ever available to customers, it's critical to create a loyalty program that actually incentivizes each person to participate.

 1. Keep It Simple